Who we are

 Reflection: Exploring and engaging with the broader social and political implications of RoN recognition.

-Since its emergence, the network has grown through the time and energy of all of our members.
-Each individual has brought their own flair and experience to the group.
-The role of the coordinating team has been to provide organisational structure and create a space where this range of backgrounds and ways of thinking can strengthen the movement from the inside out.
+Since its emergence, each Network member has brought their own flair and experience to the group.
+The role of the coordinating team has been to provide organisational structure and create a space where this range of backgrounds and ways of thinking strengthens the movement from the inside out.
 Phoebe Tickell coordinated regular meetings for over a year and orchestrated our first funding bid.
-At this stage, Lucy Gavaghan provided additional support to plan the 2024 group gathering and has since been working part-time to facilitate a healthy rhythm of meetings, newsletters, and events.
+At this stage, Lucy Gavaghan provided support to deliver the first group gathering and worked part-time from September 2024 - September 2025 to facilitate a healthy rhythm of meetings, newsletters, and events.

-Lucy Gavaghan is a Sheffield-born, Scotland-based organiser with a degree in International Law and International Relations.
+Lucy Gavaghan is an organiser and researcher with a degree in International Law and International Relations.
 In 2022, she founded the pollen project, an independent storytelling initiative.
 Lucy takes a systems approach and works with international and regional nature-based networks to design creative ways of processing and responding to complex, interconnected, crises.
 Discussions of nature-connectedness and climate breakdown need to be more accessible.
 For that reason, inclusion and accessibility must be at the core of our work.